regoclint/prac/Notes.md

 Deep copy - New objects are created

 Fail-fast - fail earlier in the process.
+Iterator fails fast in case of concurrent modification Fail-safe - Iterator doesnt fail concurrent modification because they work on a copy.
+Eg using just iterator or ConcurrentHashMap or CopyOnWriteArrayList
-Iterator fails fast in case of concurrent modification Use iterator to remove elements while iterating over a list To Remove from list - break after removal or use iterator to avoid comod error
+Use iterator to remove elements while iterating over a list To Remove from list - break after removal or use iterator to avoid comod error